Mukund-Tandon/Logger/README.md

 # Logger: Centralized Logging Infrastructure with AI-Assisted Querying

-Logger is a comprehensive infrastructure for collecting, storing, and analyzing logs from various applications in a centralized location.
-It offers powerful querying capabilities and an AI-assisted interface for easy log navigation and analysis.
+Logger collects logs from many sources at high throughput, stores them in ClickHouse, and lets you investigate them in plain English — not just search, but an agentic AI investigator that queries your logs, mines recurring patterns, and root-causes incidents.

 ![Logger Architecture](https://github.com/user-attachments/assets/73ddcbb1-d323-44b1-9a17-10d10f8cfe0a)